-- FOR all of the nominees for director; - FOR the ratification of the selection of Grant Thornton LLP as the independent auditor of SPS Commerce, Inc. for the year ending December 31, 2013; - · FOR the advisory approval of the compensation of our named executive officers; and - ONE YEAR for the advisory vote on the frequency of future votes to approve the compensation of our named executive officers.
+- FOR all of the nominees for director; - FOR the ratification of the selection of KPMG LLP as the independent auditor of SPS Commerce, Inc. for the year ending December 31, 2014; and - FOR the advisory approval of the compensation of our named executive officers.

 Your vote is important.
 We urge you to vote, or to instruct your broker, bank, trust or other nominee how to vote, on all matters before the annual meeting.
 If you are a street name holder and fail to instruct the stockholder of record how you want to vote your shares on a particular matter, those shares are considered to be "uninstructed."
 New York Stock Exchange rules determine the circumstances under which member brokers of the New York Stock Exchange may exercise discretion to vote "uninstructed" shares held by them on behalf of their clients who are street name holders.
-Other than the ratification of the selection of Grant Thornton LLP as our independent auditor for the year ending December 31, 2013, the rules do not permit member brokers to exercise voting discretion as to the uninstructed shares on any matter included in the notice of meeting.
-With respect to the ratification of the selection of Grant Thornton as our independent auditor for the year ending December 31, 2013, the rules permit member brokers to exercise voting discretion as to the uninstructed shares.
+Other than the ratification of the selection of KPMG LLP as our independent auditor for the year ending December 31, 2014, the rules do not permit member brokers to exercise voting discretion as to the uninstructed shares on any matter included in the notice of meeting.
+With respect to the ratification of the selection of KPMG LLP as our independent auditor for the year ending December 31, 2014, the rules do not permit member brokers.
 For matters with respect to which the broker, bank or other nominee does not have voting discretion or has, but does not exercise, voting discretion, the uninstructed shares will be referred to as a "broker non-vote."
 For more information regarding the effect of broker non-votes on the outcome of the vote, see below under "How are votes counted?"